page_title_detailed

 general_content

-In metastatic breast cancer, or stage IV disease, the cancer cells have traveled from the breast and nearby lymph nodes and formed tumors in tissues or organs far away from the breast.
+In metastatic breast cancer, the cancer cells have traveled beyond the breast and nearby lymph nodes to form tumors in other tissues or organs, in some cases far away from the breast.
 Metastatic breast cancer can be:

 • Both hormone receptor-positive and HER2-positive

-Metastatic hormone receptor-positive breast cancers can be treated with targeted therapy for hormone receptor-positive breast cancer.
-You can find more information on how metastatic breast cancer is diagnosed on our pages about Metastatic breast cancer and Testing.
+Metastatic hormone receptor-positive breast cancer, or HR-positive breast cancer, is hormone-sensitive and can be treated with hormonal therapy.
+You can find more information on how metastatic breast cancer is diagnosed on our pages about metastatic breast cancer and testing.

 If you had early-stage hormone receptor-positive breast cancer, the metastasis is likely to be hormone receptor-positive as well.
 Your medical oncologist may recommend you have a biopsy of any abnormal finding from an imaging test.
 The biopsy helps to: